AkshatSharma5/OS-Scheduling-Algorithms/README.md

   - **Deadline Misses:** Checks if tasks finish after their deadline.

 - **Visualization:**
-  Gantt chart-style logs show principles like Context Switching, Overhead, Avergae TAT and Overall Performance Stats, making scheduling behavior easy to understand.
+  Gantt chart-style logs show principles like Context Switching, Overhead, Average TAT and Overall Performance Stats, making scheduling behavior easy to understand.

 - **Comparative Analysis:**
   Compare **all algorithms together** in terms of average waiting and turnaround time, both in **table** and **bar chart** format.

 ---